EfthymiaKakoulidou/project-management-tool/README.md

 - **Navigation**

     - The home page when the user is logged in reveals the navigation.
 The navigation consists of the header that includes the home button and the choice to sign out.
 The content of the site lies on the left vertically and consists of the "My Projects", "My Tasks", "New Project", "Profile" and "Members" pages.
-For mobiled the navigation consists of a drop-down menu with a list of all the actions the user can do.
+When the user clicks on My Projects then all the projects created by him/her or that he/she has tasks assigned to him/her will appear along with all the tasks of that specific project.
+Under My Tasks all the tasks assigned to the user will appear.
+For mobiles the navigation consists of a drop-down menu with a list of all the actions the user can do.

 ![screenshot](documentation/feature06.png)